 Giannis Antetokounmpo has done just about everything for the Milwaukee Bucks this season.
 Now, the “Greek Freak” and his team could be heading to the playoffs; they are currently in seventh place in the Eastern Conference.

 Antetokounmpo’s height and quick-driving ability make him a threat on both sides of the ball, and many teams around the league have found that out the hard way.

 Off the court, he has been romantically linked to Mariah Riddlesprigger, who played collegiate volleyball, and interned for the NBA for two years.
 Riddlesprigger is often seen hanging out at Bucks games, cheering on her man.

-Here’s what you need to know about Riddlesprigger and Giannis:
+Here’s what you need to know:

 1. She Played Collegiate Voleyball at Rice University

-In Riddlesprigger’s senior season, she was named the C-USA’s Defensive Player of the Week.
-She recorded a season high in kills with 16 in a match against LSU.
+In Riddlesprigger’s senior year, she was named the Conference-USA’s Defensive Player of the Week.
+She recorded a season-high 16 kills in a match. in a match against LSU.
 In all four of her collegiate seasons, she was on the C-USA Commissioner’s Honor Roll.

-While she went to school at Rice, Riddlesprigger worked at the university’s athletic ticket office for two years and then pursued a career with her degree following graduation.
+While attending Rice, Riddlesprigger worked at the university’s athletic ticket office for two years, and then pursued a career with her degree following graduation.

 Rice University wrote a feature story about Riddlesprigger’s experience interning in the NBA for two years.
-The article stated that she worked as an intern for the NBA Summer League, and she gained even more responsibility during her second year.
+The article stated that Riddlesprigger worked as an intern for the NBA Summer League, and she gained even more responsibility during her second year.

 “I met everybody from Mark Cuban to Rick Fox and several team presidents, general managers, ESPN executives and sports agents,” she said.